| главная о нас продукты скачать демо технологии ^

 different natural languages.
 The shared descriptors always have the same

+meaning, but can differ in sets of assigning rules.
 In text processing a descriptor can be attached to a word or group.

 In Dialing Project any group of words always has a single main word.
 A group